Team-HighFive-DECO3500/highfive/docs/Evaluation.md

 2. **Task 2: Notification Response & Supply Reporting**

 **Scenario**: "You are Cora.
 You've just entered the kitchen and see a notification on the KitchenKat screen.
 You missed the text notification on your phone earlier.
-After dealing with the bin, you mark the task as complete and you notice the dish soap is nearly empty."
+After cleaning with the bin, you mark the task as complete and you notice the dish soap is nearly empty."

 **Observable Behaviors**: